SaiSindhuja197/mslearn-fabric/Instructions/Labs/Getting-Started.md

 # Getting Started with the Lab

-Welcome to your Cloud scale analytics with Microsoft Fabric workshop!
+Welcome to your MS Fabric Foundation for Enterprise Analytics workshop!
 We've prepared a seamless environment for you to explore and learn about Fabric services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment
 Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.